Latham & Watkins has swooped on rival White & Case for a four-partner team of bank finance and capital markets partners.

 Bayim-Adomako has taken over as head of the London group, which is part of the banking and capital markets section headed by David Barwise.

-Brettle added that the firm is now looking for a senior bank finance partner.
+Brettle added that the firm had already commenced a search for a senior bank finance partner to join the team.